 I can see that cruise lines are obsessed with getting younger people to cruise.
 This push means they’re attracting more families, because many people younger than 50 in their 30s and 40s have kids.
 Even on lines that have been much more adult focused, I am noticing more families and children every time I cruise.
 For example, on recent trips on Celebrity, Princess and Cunard.

-Most over 50 travellers I talk to, like me, want to avoid families with kids as some have left that behind because their kids have grown up.
-Some haven’t had kids, like me.
-Some are looking to escape from kids and grandkids.
+Most over 50 travellers I talk to, like me, want to avoid families with kids, as some have left that behind because their kids have grown up.
+Some haven’t had kids, like me, and some are looking to escape from kids and grandkids.

 So how do we get around this?
 I have a few tips, which also save money as well as a bonus.